ankita2220/CODTECH-Internship-Task1/README.md

 - **Duration:** June to July 2024
 - **Mentor:** Neela Santhosh Kumar

-## Project Description
+### Project Description

-The Todo List App is a web-based application designed to help users manage their tasks effectively.
-It allows users to add tasks with due dates, mark tasks as completed, edit existing tasks, search for specific tasks, sort tasks alphabetically, and clear completed tasks.
-The app leverages HTML, CSS, and JavaScript to create a responsive and intuitive user interface.
+The Todo List Web Application is designed to facilitate efficient task management for users across various platforms.
+It provides functionalities for adding, editing, marking tasks as complete, sorting tasks alphabetically, searching for specific tasks, and managing task deadlines.

 ### Features
 - **Task Management:** Add, edit, mark as complete, and delete tasks.
-- **Task Interactivity:** Click to mark tasks as complete; clear completed tasks.
+- **Interactive Interface:** Click to mark tasks as complete and clear completed tasks.
-- **Sorting and Searching:** Alphabetical sorting and keyword-based search.
+- **Sorting and Searching:** Alphabetical sorting and keyword-based search for tasks.
-- **Responsive Design:** Usable across various devices and screen sizes.
+- **Responsive Design:** Optimized for usability on desktops, tablets, and mobile devices.

 ## Screenshots/Demo